Reincarnation

 MY BIRTH DAY, DAY ONE:

 My mother presents her teat to me, and I greedily suck down her nourishing milk.
 There is nothing much I can do at this point.
-I don’t seem to have any control over my eliminatory system, not can I walk.
+I don’t seem to have any control over my bladder or bowels, nor can I walk.
 I realize that I need to recover, to grow and evolve.
 I can do that.
 But right now I need to sleep.

 I awake a few hours later.
 I look around the room I am in, but the high walls of the bassinette I am in don’t let me see too much.
 The only way I have to communicate is to cry as loud as I can, so that’s what I do.
-Also, my butt and genitals are wet and kind of mushy, and I am hungry.
+Also, my butt and genitals are wet and there is a mushy substance, and I am hungry.

 A man comes to me and takes me from the bassinette.
 I’m trying to get a good look at him.
 I know this is not my mother.
 He strips the diaper from me, cleans me up with some cloths and puts a fresh diaper no me.
 Then he carries me into another room, where my mother awaits in her bed.
 He hands me over to her, and she once again presents her breast to me.
 I hungrily take in as much of her milk as I can, and I fall asleep in the process.